-Patent Owner presents no specific rebuttal, merely asserting that Petitioner's "purported errors are the same flawed arguments Samsung asserts in its Petition, which are fully accounted for in Alexion's POPR."
-Prelim.
-Sur-Reply 6.
-We address the teachings of Bowdish and Evans in Sections II.D and II.E, above.
+Patent Owner presents no specific rebuttal, instead merely asserting that Petitioner's "purported errors are the same flawed arguments Samsung asserts in its Petition, which are fully accounted for in Alexion's POPR."
+Sur-reply 6.
+We address the teachings of Bowdish and Evans in Section II.D, above.

-Considering the record before us, we agree with Petitioner that the Examiner erred in crediting Alexion's comparison between Bowdish's humanized IgG2/G4 TPO-mimetic antibody and Evans's mouse 5G1.1 sequence, without considering the more pertinent comparison between Bowdish's sequence and Evans's humanized 5G1.1 sequence.
+Considering the record before us, we agree with Petitioner that the Examiner erred in crediting Alexion's comparison between Bowdish's humanized IgG2/G4TPO-mimetic antibody and Evans's mouse 5G1.1 sequence, without considering the more pertinent comparison between Bowdish's sequence and Evans's humanized 5G1.1 sequence.